Starlink: Battle for Atlas full review

-The comparison obviously springs to mind strongest while playing as Fox, which nets you extra dialogue between him and his team (neatly and carefully woven into the story, we’re glad to say, rather than crowbarred in for a spot of fan service) but really this feels like a game that took inspiration from Fox et al. long before Nintendo ever stepped in to license its characters.
+The comparison obviously springs to mind strongest while playing as Fox, which nets you extra dialogue between him and his team and an additional quest line (neatly and carefully woven into the story, we’re glad to say, rather than crowbarred in for a spot of fan service) but really this feels like a game that took inspiration from Fox et al. long before Nintendo ever stepped in to license its characters.

 Still, Starlink is more ambitious than a simple Star Fox reskin.
 For one, there are the toys.
-Each ship is about the size of your hand, and features interchangeable pilot, wings, and weaponry, allowing you to mix and match to your heart’s content - with corresponding in-game results.
-You slot it into a custom controller attachment, meaning you do have the added weight of the ship on your gamepad, but you can make whooshy spaceship noises and move it around as you play, so there's that.
+Each ship is about the size of your hand, and features interchangeable pilot, wings, and weaponry (though it’s worth noting you can just buy digital versions if you don’t want to pay for plastic), allowing you to mix and match to your heart’s content - with corresponding in-game results, along with the satisfying clicks and thunks of plastic slotting into place.

-For starters, each pilot comes with their own dialogue for the story, along with a special pilot ability on a timed recharge.
+For starters, each pilot comes with their own dialogue, along with a special pilot ability on a timed recharge.
 The alien Judge can slow time down for his opponents (bullet-time, essentially), while the rock-inspired Razor can trigger a mini rhythm game to deal extra damage to enemies in bursts.

 You can have mismatching wings and weapons, grab a pilot from another ship, and even stack multiple wings to create gargantuan Frankenstein ships - though speed, balance, and handling will all shift depending on your choices.
 Best of all, the changes are seamless - swap one weapon for another on your figurine and the same will happen immediately in the game, encouraging players with enough kit to adapt their loadout on the fly for each fight.

-That’s naturally exactly what the game expects you to do, with different enemies susceptible to certain elemental damage types, and different weapon combos (one for each wing) yielding new effects.
+That’s naturally exactly what the game expects you to do, with different enemies susceptible to certain elemental damage types, and different weapon combos yielding special effects.
 Shoot your flamethrower immediately after your vortex gun to trap enemies in a swirling orb of fire, or pair ice and fire weapons to stun enemies with the sudden temperature change.

-So that’s the toys-to-life side of the game, but this is 2018 and we’re talking about an Ubisoft game, so it shouldn’t come as much of a surprise that there’s a heavy open world element to Starlink too.
+This is 2018 and we’re talking about an Ubisoft game, so it shouldn’t come as much of a surprise that there’s also a heavy open world element to Starlink too.

 You’re tasked with exploring (and battling for, we guess) the Atlas star system, in which you can seamlessly travel between the various planets.
-And it really is seamless, letting you fly up from the surface until you break orbit, and vice versa, though in practice we suspect you’ll just start fast-travelling everywhere as soon as you can anyway.
+And it really is seamless, letting you fly up from the surface until you break orbit, and vice versa, though in practice you’ll just start fast-travelling between planets as soon as you can anyway.

-Each planet (and, to a lesser extent, the space between them) is loaded with side quests, loot, and hubs to unlock in a way that will feel pretty familiar to any Far Cry or Assassin’s Creed veteran.
-These all feed into various upgrade systems to improve your ships, weapons, and main hub, but there are also little tidbits of lore to explore, include the ability to scan the local flora and fauna for insights into the locale.
+Each planet is loaded with side quests, loot, and hubs to unlock in a way that will feel pretty familiar to any Far Cry or Assassin’s Creed veteran, though there's less gameplay variety – it's mostly either combat or fetch quests.
+These all feed into various upgrade systems to improve your ships, weapons, and allies – the latter of which eventually builds into a surprisingly satisfying system of building and managing an allied force of NPCs on each planet.